What is physical distancing and how can it help prevent COVID-19?

 Source: A bench in Singapore has been divided and marked to encourage physical distancing.

-Source: A Water4 WaSH Champion trains community members on physical distancing at water points.
+Source: A Water4 WaSH Champion trains community members on social distancing at water points.
 She uses simple visual indicators (in this case lines drawn in the dirt) to indicate where people should place their jerrycans and explains that then they can maintain a safe distance and not miss their turn in the queue.

 Adapt messages to fit your context by focusing on situations where physical distancing is challenging: To make sure your messages about physical distancing are effective for your target population, they need to be specific to their local realities.
 When developing communication materials think about the specific circumstances in your context where it will be challenging for people to maintain physical distancing.
 For example, in Pakistan a TV commercial was used to encourage Pakistanis to stay home and practice physical distancing during Eid.